 The Board's policy is that the remuneration of non-executive Directors should be fair and should reflect the experience, work involved, responsibilities and potential liabilities of the Board as a whole.
-The non-executive Directors' fees are determined within the limits set out in the Company's Articles of Incorporation and they are not eligible for bonuses, pension benefits, share benefits, share options, long-term incentive schemes or other benefits.
-This policy will continue for the period to 31 October 2019.
+The non-executive Directors' fees are determined within the limits set out in the Company's Articles of Incorporation and Directors are not eligible for bonuses, pension benefits, share benefits, share options, long-term incentive schemes or other benefits.